Russell Marcus

 - The John R. Hatch Excellence in Teaching Award, Hamilton College, May 2011

-- Class of 1966 Career Development Award, Summer 2011
+- Class of 1966 Career Development Award

 - Graduate Teaching Fellowship, Queens College, CUNY, Fall